Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Introduction

+The analysis presented in this paper shows how the \texttt{JD index} allows to measure cultural distance in a unified framework, considering orthogonal information and showing a dimension of cultural heterogeneity largely unexplored by the literature on comparative cultural analyses, until now.
+Moreover, from an applied point of view, an adequate measurement and representation of the cultural heterogeneity among countries is essential in providing adequate information for the academic and the public debate about the uniqueness, similarities and diversity of national societies.

 The paper is organised as follow.
-Section \ref{WVS} includes a concise description of the WVS data and of the original Cultural Map derived from it.
-Sections \ref{networks} and \ref{distance} are dedicated to the description of the methodology based on Copula graphical models adopted in the paper and to a comparison with the one originally used in \cite{IngWel2005}.
-Two cultural distances are proposed using the graphical modelling approach: one distance at the level of individual cultural trait distributions and a second distance at the level of cultural trait dependencies.
-A Principal Component Analysis shows how the first distance correlates strongly with the \cite{IngWel2005} Cultural Map, whereas the second distance represents a completely new dimension.
-Finally, the two distances are collapsed into one unique measure of cultural distance and M multidimensional scaling is used to provide the new projection of countries on the global cultural space.
-Section \ref{conclusions} concludes with some possible future extensions of the analysis to different sets of cultural traits, to different pool of countries, to different country groups, and to the repeated cross-sectional data derived from multiple surveys.
+Section \ref{WVS} includes a concise description of the WVS data, of the cultural traits included in the \texttt{IW index}, and of the original Cultural Map derived from it.
+Sections \ref{methods} is dedicated to the description of the proposed methodology for network inference, based on copula graphical models, and to the \texttt{JD index} of cultural distance that is derived from that.
+Section \ref{sec:results} starts with an analysis of the national cultural networks inferred from the WVS, it then focuses on their main topological components and thus proceeds with an evaluation of their distances using the proposed index.
+Finally, performing dyadic regressions of \texttt{JD marginals} and \texttt{JD network} on several different explanatory variables, it reveals the main elements determining the cultural distances between countries.
+Section \ref{conclusions} concludes with some possible future extensions of the analysis to different sets of cultural traits, to a different pool of countries, to different country groups, and to the repeated cross-sectional data derived from multiple surveys.